 ?
 Or any one of the other 1500 dependencies?

 Bruv!
 I just want to write in Markdown and have it show up on the internet.
-I don’t want to be a “professional engineer” on a side project — if I wanted that, I’d return to work.
+I don’t want to be an “enterprise engineer” on a side project.

 I was shouldering the maintenance burden of dependencies I didn’t actually need.
 This large surface area maximized my exposure to bit rot.